jRimbault/yadf/README.md

 Most¹ dupe finders follow a 3 steps algorithm:

 1. group files by their size
-2. group files by a hash or comparison of their first few bytes
+2. group files by their first few bytes
-3. group files by a hash or comparison of their entire content
+3. group files by their entire content

 `yadf` skips the first step, and only does the steps 2 and 3, preferring hashing rather than byte comparison.
 In my [tests][3-steps] having the first step on a SSD actually slowed down the program.
-`yadf` makes heavy use of the standard library [`BTreeMap`][btreemap], not a [`HashMap`][hashmap] because hashing the hash makes no sense and the [`BTreeMap`][btreemap] uses a cache aware implementation avoiding too many cache misses. `yadf` uses `ignore`, disabling its _ignore_ features, and  `rayon` to do these 2 steps in parallel.
+`yadf` makes heavy use of the standard library [`BTreeMap`][btreemap], it uses a cache aware implementation avoiding too many cache misses. `yadf` uses the parallel walker provided by `ignore` (disabling its _ignore_ features) and `rayon`'s parallel iterators to do each of these 2 steps in parallel.

-¹: some needs a different algorithm to support different features
+¹: some need a different algorithm to support different features or different performance trade-offs

 [btreemap]: https://doc.rust-lang.org/std/collections/struct.BTreeMap.html
 [3-steps]: https://github.com/jRimbault/yadf/tree/3-steps